 A: Yes, you can still move house after taking out a home reversion.
 However, the estate must be eligible, meaning it must be of similar value and an acceptable construction type for the provider to approve the relocation/move.

-Lifetime mortgages are loans secured against one’s property, and you repay them following the eventual sale of the property when the last remaining proprietor either moves into long term care or dies.
+Lifetime mortgages are loans secured against one’s property, and you repay them following the eventual sale of the property when the last proprietor either moves into long term care or dies.

 There are various versions of lifetime mortgages.